HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

         transform.position = new Vector3(sinus, transform.position.y, transform.position.z);
     }
 {{</highlight>}}
-When and where yo put your operations depends on the situation, partly depends on style but should mostly be about readability.
+When and where you put your operations depends on the situation, partly depends on style but should mostly be about readability.
 Which of these would you think is most clear to any other person reading this?

 You could even go so far as to create a completely new variable for the scaled sinus, which is very precise and thus a very good way to write your code.
 {{<highlight c>}}
 public float timeOffset = 0;